 When we count the number of tricks we have we can see twelve - three Spades, six Hearts and three Diamonds.
-Unfortunately, West starts off with the •A K , killing our chances of making the twelve tricks you can see.
+Unfortunately, West starts off with the ♣A K, killing our chances of making the twelve tricks we can see.
 We ruff the third round of Clubs and take stock - what to do first?

 Well, the answer is that we must play on Hearts - we must draw trumps.
-By cashing some Hearts we will extract all of the opponents'.
+By cashing some Hearts we extract all of the opponents'.
 We must do this or the opponents may be able to trump one of our side-suit winners.

-We should count nine trumps between our hands, leaving the opponents with four.
+We should count nine trumps in our hands, leaving the opponents with four.
 When we cash two top Hearts West discards on the second round.
 This leaves East with a remaining trump, which must be drawn as quickly as possible.
 Once three rounds of trumps have been played it is quite safe to cash the side-suits (Spades and Diamonds).

 Despite the fact that we have twelve tricks (three Spades, six Hearts and three Diamonds) we make only eleven.
 If West hadn't led a Club initially we would have made twelve tricks - we would have discarded one of our baby Clubs on a Diamond winner from dummy.
 As it goes, we have to trump one of our own winners at the end of the hand.
-C'est la vie...
+That's the way the cookie crumbles...

-VBY1 #1 General Hands ACOL Contract: 5D By: South
+VB#1 Y1 General Hands SA Contract: 5D By: South

-Date: 24/03/2016 Board #: 7
+Date: 23/03/2016 Board #: 7

 Dealer: East Vulnerable: None

-Play this hand online
+Play this hand online!

-North ♠ AK3 ♥ QJ2 ♦ 9842 ♣ K64
+North ♠ AK3 ♥ QJ2 • 9842 ♣ K64

-West W PE East ♠ QT62 ♥ 85 ↑ T3 ♣ A9875
+West ♣ J75 ▼ T9764 • 7 ♣ QJT2 W PE East ♠ QT62 ♥ 85 ♠ T3 ♣ A9875

 South

 Diamonds are trumps on this deal.
 Can you make eleven tricks?